sebapersson/SBMLImporter.jl/docs/src/index.md

 ## Citation

-If you use the SBMLImporter package in work that results in a publication, please cite the paper below:
+If you use SBMLImporter in work that is published, please cite the paper below:

 ```bibtex
 @article{PEtabBioinformatics2025,